LipeBuiles/my_fitness/README.md

 #### Option B: Docker Setup

+This project uses Docker for containerization with MySQL database and custom network configuration.

-1.  **Build the Docker Image:**
+1.  **Create Docker Network:**
-    Ensure Docker is running, then in the project root directory:
+    First, create a custom Docker network to allow communication between containers:
     ```bash
-    docker build -t my_fitness_app .
+    docker network create my_fitness_network
     ```

-2.  **Run the Docker Container:**
+2.  **Start Services with Docker Compose:**
-    To run the application using the Docker image and pass the environment variables from your `.env` file:
+    Start the MySQL database and other services defined in docker-compose.yml:
     ```bash
-    docker run -it --rm --env-file .env my_fitness_app
+    docker-compose up -d
     ```

-    *(Note: Ensure your `DatabaseConnection` in `database/connection.py` is configured to use environment variables for database credentials if you plan to connect to an external/host MySQL server from within Docker.
-If MySQL is also running in Docker, you might need to set up Docker networking.)*
+3.  **Build the Python Application Image:**
+    Build the Docker image for the Python application:
+    ```bash
+    docker build -t python-my_fitness .
+    ```

+4.  **Run the Python Application:**
+    Run the Python application in an interactive container connected to the network:
+    ```bash
+    docker run -it --rm --name Python-Console \
+      --network my_fitness_network \
+      -v /$(pwd)/:/usr/src/app \
+      python-my_fitness
+    ```

+**Notes:**
+- The application runs in interactive mode with volume mounting for development
+- The custom network (`my_fitness_network`) enables communication between the Python app and MySQL database
+- The volume mount allows real-time code changes without rebuilding the image

 ## Project Structure